Saturday, November 18, 2017

 classic movie, "Gone With The Wind".
 I also read the book.

-especially after Washington unleashed the forces
+especially after Washington unleashed the volatile forces of

 His scorched earth policy from Atlanta to the sea was implemented,